-Venting after the trap (like shown on the EZ Trap above) is a really good idea in most applications because it helps prevent airlock that can occur due to double traps and shared drains, as well as prevent siphoning.
+Venting after the trap (like shown on the EZ Trap above) is an excellent idea in most applications because it helps prevent airlock that can occur due to double traps and shared drains.
+It also prevents siphoning.
 This vent is AFTER the trap and must remain open to be effective.
 The vent opening should always rise above the trip level of the condensate overflow switch when it is in the primary drain line or pan or above the secondary/aux overflow port on the primary drain pan.
 That helps ensure that that the water properly trips the switch instead of overflowing out of the vent if a backup occurs.
 While venting is a common best practice, it isn't part of the IMC code.

 The IMC code doesn't directly state that the drain line must be insulated.
 Many will point to where the ICC energy efficiency code states:

 Mechanical system piping insulation.
 Mechanical system piping capable of carrying fluids above 105°F (40°C), or below 55°F (13°C) shall be insulated to a minimum of R-2.

 But that excerpt really isn't talking about condensate drains when read in context.

 Some municipalities do require that horizontal portions of the drain inside the structure be insulated to prevent condensation, and this standard makes sense to me.
-In Florida, we always insulate horizontal portions of the drain because we would have consistent issues with growth and water damage due to the high dew points if we didn't.
+In Florida, we always insulate horizontal portions of the drain because we would have consistent growth and water damage issues due to the high dew points if we didn't.

-IMC 307.2.3 states that all HVAC equipment that produces condensate must have either a secondary drain line or a condensate overflow switch, a secondary drain pan with a secondary drain line or condensate switch, or some combination of these installations should be used to prevent overflow if the primary drain line blocks.
+IMC 307.2.3 states that all HVAC equipment that produces condensate must have either a secondary drain line or a condensate overflow switch, a secondary drain pan with a secondary drain line, a condensate switch, or some combination of these installations should be used to prevent overflow if the primary drain line blocks.